 The simplest way to start learning about your rights as a tenant is to download a free copy of DATCP's "Tenants' Rights and Responsibilities" fact sheet.
-This document addresses a wide range of rental-related topics including security deposits, rent increases, evictions, property maintenance, and more.
+This document addresses a wide range of rentalrelated topics including security deposits, rent increases, evictions, property maintenance, and more.
+For even more information, DATCP's "Guide for Landlords and Tenants" digs deeper into these topics and is a valuable resource for both property owners and renters alike.

-DATCP receives more than 1,000 landlord/tenant complaints each year, with most consumer grievances involving security deposits.
+DATCP receives more than 1,000 landlord/tenant complaints each year, with most involving issues related to security deposits.
 So whether you are moving into or out of a rental property, consider the following tips to protect your deposit: